 The Kansas City Art Institute (KCAI) course catalog is published online annually and is primarily intended for use by students, faculty and staff.
 The catalog provides an overview of the college's curriculum and academic programs and certain educational resources.
 Additional information about academic requirements, administrative departments, course offerings and content, degree requirements, and policies and procedures may be provided in other publications by the Registrar and relevant academic departments and faculty.
 The information contained in this catalog is subject to change by KCAI at any time, including prior to and during the academic year, without notice to affected persons.
 The catalog does not create a contract (express or implied) between the student and KCAI or an enforceable promise or representation.
 Changes authorized by KCAI apply to current and prospective students and to those previously enrolled.
 It is the responsibility of the individual student to monitor changes and confirm that all appropriate degree requirements are met.
 Academic advisors are also available to meet with students to assist with degree requirements.

 KCAI Force Majeure:

-In the event that, as a result of (i) any Act of God, fire, flood, earthquake, tornado, natural disaster, inclement weather, pandemic, epidemic, public health emergency, power outage, government or government agency restriction, order, regulation, law or mandate, war or similar action, act of terrorism, insurrection, riot or civil commotion, labor disturbance or other cause beyond the reasonable control of the College (each, a "force majeure event"), as determined by the College in good faith, or (ii) any good faith determination by the College that the protection of the health and/or safety of students, faculty, administrators and/or other representatives of the College requires, warrants or justifies any such action, (A) any classes (whether held in-person or remotely) are cancelled, shortened, delayed, suspended, relocated or otherwise altered, (B) access to residential housing and/or other College facilities is prohibited, delayed, suspended or otherwise altered, (C) services historically provided by the College are eliminated, delayed, suspended or otherwise altered, and/or (D) any other College operations are cancelled, shortened, delayed, suspended or otherwise altered, the College will not be liable for any such cancellation, shortening, delay, suspension, relocation, alteration, prohibition or elimination and no refunds or credits will be required to be provided by the College as a result of any of the foregoing.
+In the event that, as a result of (i) any Act of God, fire, flood, earthquake, tornado, natural disaster, inclement weather, pandemic, epidemic, public health emergency, power outage, government or government agency restriction, order, regulation, law or mandate, war or similar action, act of terrorism, insurrection, riot or civil commotion, labor disturbance or other cause beyond the reasonable control of the College (each, a "force majeure event"), as determined by the College in good faith; or (ii) any good faith determination by the College that the protection of the health and/or safety of students, faculty, administrators and/or other representatives of the College requires, warrants or justifies any one or more of the following actions: (A) any classes (whether held in-person or remotely) are cancelled, shortened, delayed, suspended, relocated or otherwise altered; (B) access to residential housing and/or other College facilities is prohibited, delayed, suspended or otherwise altered; (C) services historically provided by the College are eliminated, delayed, suspended or otherwise altered; and/or (D) any other College operations are cancelled, shortened, delayed, suspended or otherwise altered; the College will not be liable for any such cancellation, shortening, delay, suspension, relocation, alteration, prohibition or elimination and no refunds or credits will be required to be provided by the College as a result of any of the foregoing.
 Without limiting the generality of the foregoing, semester and/or program schedules may be extended by the College in its sole discretion for a period of time approximately equal to the time lost due to any delay so caused and/or classes may be conducted via remote or distanced learning and/or weekend classes may be scheduled, in the College's sole discretion.

 The College does not promise or guarantee any particular mode of delivery, curriculum, instructor, or student enrollment level.
 The College retains the right to change the College's mode of delivery or workforce in its sole discretion.
 Students' tuition obligations will continue despite, and no refunds or tuition credits will be provided because of, any such changes or force majeure events.

-Table of Contents

-Important Notice 2

-KCAI Force Majeure 2

-Table of Contents 2-3

-Introduction 4

-Contact Information 5

-Accreditation 5

-Academic Calendar 5

-Admission Criteria 5

-Student Support Resources 6-9

-Academic Advising 6

-Academic Support 6

-Disability Services 7

-Professional Practice Center 7

-Off-Campus Studies and International Student Services 7-8

-Library 8-9

-Academic/Campus Policies & Student Resources 9-14

-Academic Departments 14-74

-Department of Foundation 15-17

-The Liberal Arts Department 17-74

-Academic Majors 74-150

-Animation 74-80

-Art History 80-83

-Ceramics 83-88

-Creative Writing 88-90

-Fiber 90-94

-Filmmaking 94-102

-Graphic Design 102-109

-Illustration 109-116

-Painting 116-124

-Photography 124-129

-Printmaking 129-137

-Product Design 137-143

-Sculpture 144-150

-Undergraduate Minor Programs 150-178

-Asian Studies 150-159

-Entrepreneurial Studies in Art and Design 159-161

-Social Practice 161-171

-Sound 171-178

-Board of Trustees 178-179

-Executive Leadership 179

-Faculty Information 179-181

-Introduction

-Founded in 1885, the Kansas City Art Institute is one of the oldest and most respected colleges of art and design in the United States.
-Today, KCAI is a premier, private, fully accredited four-year college of art and design, awarding the Bachelor of Fine Arts degree.
-A comprehensive liberal arts program complements an emphasis in one of the following majors: animation, art history, ceramics, creative writing, filmmaking, fiber, graphic design, illustration, photography, printmaking, product design, and sculpture.
-The college also offers minors in asian studies, sound, social practice and entrepreneurial studies in art and design, in collaboration with the Bloch School of Management at the University of Missouri-Kansas City.

-KCAI is known for a rigorous, diverse curriculum, an immersive studio experience in high quality academic programs, and excellent faculty mentorship of students.
-The college's emphasis on personal attention allows students to gain a comprehensive education and to develop an informed, thoughtful perspective.

-KCAI's scenic 15-acre campus situates students between the Kemper Museum of Contemporary Art and the Nelson-Atkins Museum of Art, two of the top art museums in the country.
-The college has two galleries: the H&R Block Artspace, located at 16 E. 43rd Street, and the KCAI Gallery, located in the Tony Jones Studios for Animation and Illustration.

-Mission

-To prepare gifted students to transform the world creatively through art and design.

-KCAI seeks to accomplish this mission by:

-- Providing a rigorous education in art, design and the liberal arts that combines theory and creative

-application through facilitating aesthetic exploration and critical inquiry and reflection in an historical and

-contemporary context;

-- Nurturing the professional, intellectual and personal growth of our students through access to dedicated preeminent, professionally active faculty;

-- Preparing our graduates for thriving multifaceted careers by creating partnerships that serve and involve

-the public, encourage lifelong learning and promote student engagement with local, national and

-international communities.